 If your model supports residual current monitoring, a section titled "Residual Current Monitor" is displayed on the Inlet page.
 See Web Interface Operations for RCM.

 Configuring a Multi-Inlet Model

 If the PRO3X has more than one inlet, the Inlets page lists all inlets.

-- To view or configure each inlet: - 1) Click 'Show Details' of the desired inlet.
+- ► To view or configure each inlet: - 1) Click the desired inlet.